absimaldata/function-approximator/README.md

 # 3 dimensional polynomial function Approximator using Deep leaning methods.

-Model Architechture
+Model Architechture:

-is 2 (x and y inputs)
+2 (x and y inputs)
 4 hidden layers consisting of only 10 neurons each. and 1 output (z value)